-Prescription Drug Product - a medication, product or device that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only pursuant to a Prescription Order or Refill.
+Prescription Drug Product - a medication, or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only pursuant to a Prescription Order or Refill.
 A Prescription Drug Product includes a medication that, due to its characteristics, is appropriate for self-administration or administration by a non-skilled caregiver.
 For purposes of Benefits under this Plan, this definition includes:

 - Inhalers (with spacers).

 - Insulin.

 - The following diabetic supplies:

 - Standard insulin syringes with needles.

 - Blood-testing strips glucose.

 - Urine-testing strips glucose.

 - Ketone-testing strips and tablets.

 - Lancets and lancet devices.

-- Glucose monitors.
+- Glucose meters including continuous glucose monitors.

-- Immunizations administered in a pharmacy.
+- Certain vaccines/immunizations administered in a Network Pharmacy.